FAQs on Family Law

-A process where you and your ex partner instruct two separate solicitors both of whom are specially trained Collaborative practitioners.
+A process where you and your ex-partner instruct two separate solicitors both of whom are specially trained Collaborative practitioners.
 The four of you sign an agreement “ a participation agreement” wherein you confirm that you will strive to resolve issues amicably and outside a formal litigation process.
-Discussions then take place during a number four way meetings and together you and your lawyers work out the details as to a financial settlement/child care arrangements and what practical steps are needed to formalise your separation.
+Discussions then take place during a number of four-way meetings and together you and your lawyers work out the details as to financial settlement/child care arrangements and what practical steps are needed to formalise your separation.

 What is private law arbitration?

 It is a process whereby you and your ex-partner agree to contract out of the Court process and instead you appoint a specially trained barrister or solicitor to act as the “judge” in your case.
 The process is a binding process and is a bit like a private form of Court.
 Private law arbitration can be used to determine financial settlements and what the appropriate arrangements should be for the care of any children of the family.

 The first step is to complete a divorce petition which is a standard court document.
 Visit our Divorce Section to download our step-by-step guide to divorce.